MV Rosalind Franklin

-MV Rosalind Franklin is a ferry that was operated by Brittany Ferries.
+MV Rosalind Franklin is a ferry that was operated by Brittany Ferries as the Bretagne.
 She was built at Chantiers de l'Atlantique shipyard in Saint-Nazaire, France.
 She was the company's first purpose-built ship, and sailed for Brittany Ferries for 35 years from 1989 until 2024.
 She was the company's flagship until the arrival of in 1993.
 On 5 March 2025 it was announced that Baleària had purchased the ship for an undisclosed amount.